 - Were you given an induction to the workplace?
 This would include guidance on accident management protocols, safety exits, hazard avoidance etc.

 - Were you provided with, or advised what personal safety and protective equipment you should have to complete your job safely?
-If the answer is no, your employer could be liable for your injury.

 - Did your employer adequately maintain equipment and service machines?
 Did they ensure that safety guards and mechanisms worked?